Rob142857/microfeed_test/README.md

 People (and bots) publish items to a feed, and others can subscribe to that feed to receive new content.

 microfeed makes it far easy for individuals to self-host their own feed on Cloudflare, including but not limited to
-* a podcast feed of audios
+* a podcast feed of audios super cool
 * a blog feed of posts
 * an Instagram-like feed of images (e.g., [llamacorn.listennotes.com](https://llamacorn.listennotes.com/), [brand-assets.listennotes.com](https://brand-assets.listennotes.com/))
 * a YouTube-like feed of videos